egor-tensin/aes-tools/test/README.md

 A number of test vectors have been collected from various AES validation programs/reference implementations.

-The test scripts are written in Python 3 and are used in similar fashion:
+The test scripts are used in similar fashion:

 * they accept the path to the directory with the block encryption/decryption utilities,